FAST & RELIABLE SHIPPING TO AU & NZ! 🚚 DESPATCHED WITHIN 24HRS!

 Are luggage covers worth it?

 Yes — especially for soft-side suitcases that scuff easily, or if you want instant carousel recognition.
 They also protect against rain and spills on the tarmac.
-Make sure the cover fits your specific suitcase size before buying.
+Make sure the cover fits your specific suitcase size (measured in inches or litres) before buying.

 Can a luggage strap replace a TSA lock?